Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Applying ARF-kSZ tomography to observations

+The resolution of sky maps needs to be chosen as a compromise between two effects: a lower resolution increases the average number of tracers falling in each pixel, which reduces statistical uncertainties, while a higher resolution increases the range of scales accessible from their auto- and cross-correlation.
+Given that ARF and filtered CMB maps present substantial correlation just on large angular scales, we produce sky maps of resolution $N_{\rm side}=64$, which corresponds to pixels of area $0.84\,\degc$ and enables resolving multipoles below $\ell\simeq200$ precisely.
+Although this is the resolution that we use to generate ARF and filtered CMB maps, we compute aperture photometry estimates using \Planck maps of resolution $N_{\rm side}=2048$.

-For each selection function and foreground-cleaned map listed above, we produce 33 filtered CMB maps using AP filters of apertures $\thetaAP=3$, 4, ..., 20, 22, ..., 48, and 50 arcmin.
-We do not consider apertures either smaller than 3 arcmin or larger than 50 arcmin because the first are dominated by the \Planck beam, while the second are strongly contaminated by CMB signal not subtracted by the filter.
+To generate sky maps using data from observations, we follow the same procedure as with simulation data in \S\ref{sec:thsim}.
+Using each redshift shells described in \S\ref{sub:resobv_maps_sel}, we generate a ARF map and $8\times33$ filtered CMB maps by high-pass filtering each \Planck foreground-reduced map using apertures $\thetaAP=3$, 4, ..., 20, 22, ..., 48, and 50 arcmin.
+Note that we do not consider apertures either smaller than 3 arcmin or larger than 50 arcmin because the former are limited by the finite resolution of the \Planck beams, while the latter present strong contamination by primordial CMB anisotropies not subtracted by the filter.